CTUCZ/nettest-website/README.md

-RTR NetTest Website
+CTU NetTest website
 ===================

-This repository hosts the web page sources for ```www.netztest.at```
+This project contains the source codes of the CTU NetTest website: https://nettest.cz.

 Requirements
 ------------

-For building the website, the following tools are needed
+For building the website, the following tools are needed:

   * NodeJS
   * NPM